Wilaak/Route2/README.md

     - `string $requestUri` — The requested URI.
     - `callable $fallback` — The fallback handler for unmatched routes.

-## Hide Scriptname From URL
+## Hide Script Name from URL

-Want to hide that pesky script name (e.g., `index.php`) from the URL?
+Want to remove the script name (like `index.php`) from your URLs for cleaner, more user-friendly links?
+Here’s how you can achieve this with different web servers:

 ### FrankenPHP

-In [FrankenPHP](https://frankenphp.dev); the modern PHP app server.
-This behavior is enabled by default for `index.php`
+[FrankenPHP](https://frankenphp.dev), the modern PHP app server, hides `index.php` from URLs by default.
+No extra configuration is needed—just enjoy clean URLs out of the box!

 ### NGINX

-With PHP already installed and configured you may add this to the server block of your configuration to make requests that don't match a file on your server to be redirected to `index.php`
+To hide `index.php` in NGINX, add the following to your server block.
+This configuration ensures that requests not matching an existing file or directory are routed to `index.php`:

 ```nginx
 location / {